 The Greenhouse itself is a learning lab.
 It showcases engineering systems and sustainability features that challenge students to learn about their environment.
 For example, kinetic tiles at the entrance allow people to watch how much energy they help generate through movement.
 Living green pillars line the IB libraries.
 The STEAM workshop provides a space for hands-on experimentation and collaboration.
 In it, students build prototypes from recycled items while seated on furniture crafted from upcycled materials.
 In the Working Kitchen, there’s a hydroponics system for growing different plants and herbs.
 Students will harvest these and experiment with making plant-based meals.

-A word from parents:
+Hear from parents:

-“As parents of three students across the school, we’re genuinely impressed by the outstanding state-of-the-art facilities.
+“As parents of three students across the school, we’re genuinely impressed by the outstanding facilities.
 These include the kitchen at The Greenhouse and the magnificent Alleyn Theatre with its awe-inspiring pipe organ.
 The music and dance programmes at the College are unparalleled, offering unique opportunities for artistic expression.
 Additionally, we greatly appreciate the emphasis on outdoor education, including the enriching forest school experiences.” – Stephan and Monica Tanaja

 “My children have been at Dulwich for many years.
 My husband and I have witnessed the growth and development of this well-rounded educational institution.
 The school offers outstanding education as well as a broad depth of sport and extracurricular activities.
 These focus on the child’s learning development in a fun and engaging way.
-What is self-evident is that the school continues to invest in its teachers, as well as the school and its facilities.
+What is self-evident is that the school continues to invest in its teachers, as well as the school and its state-of-the-art facilities.
 It simply gets better and better.” – Mrs C. Hanna

 71 Bukit Batok West Avenue 8